Subscribe to our blog to get articles delivered directly to your inbox

 More Money Tree Plant Care Tips

-The money tree plant is one of the most low maintenance plants on the market.
-It’s great for college dorm rooms, apartments and even your front porch, as long as you move it inside when the temperatures drop below 65.
+The money tree plant is one of the lowest maintenance plants on the market.
+It’s great for college dorm rooms, apartments and even your front porch, if you move it inside when temperatures drop below 65.
 (After all, it is a tropical plant.)

 Tricks to ensure your money tree survives and thrives:

 • Repot your money tree plant every year or two in a pot that’s just slightly larger.
-This will encourage it to keep growing.
+This will encourage it to keep growing and give the roots room to expand safely.

 That’s all there is to it!
 See, we told you it was easy.
 To keep these tips handy, print out a copy of our money tree plant care guide and keep it on your fridge.